ryanatkn/gro/src/lib/docs/config.md

 import {gro_plugin_sveltekit_app} from '@ryanatkn/gro/gro_plugin_sveltekit_app.js';

 const config: Create_Gro_Config = async (cfg) => {
+	// `cfg`, which is equal to `create_empty_config()`,
+	// can be mutated or you can return your own.
+	// A return value is required to avoid potential errors and reduce ambiguity.

-	// example setting your own plugins:
+	// example setting your own plugins):
 	cfg.plugins = async () => [
 		gro_plugin_sveltekit_app(),
 		(await import('./src/custom_plugin.js')).plugin(),